 People don’t like to clean the bathrooms for one obvious reason: They think it’s the germiest place in the house.
-That’s not true, your computer keyboard is by far the biggest bacteria farm, but we’ll get to that later.
-Don't worry, it won't be so bad and you'll get a nice treat and a sparkling clean bathroom at the end.
-We're going to suit up, get in there and give your bathroom the attention it deserves.
-After all, it's where you get yourself clean.
+That’s actually not true; your computer keyboard is by far the biggest bacteria farm.
+Don't worry, it won't be so bad, and you'll get a nice treat and a sparkling clean bathroom at the end of it.
+We're going to suit up, get in there, and give your bathroom the attention it deserves.
+After all, it's where you go to get yourself clean.

 - Latex or Disposable gloves

 - Bathroom Cleaner or All-Purpose Cleaner

 - Glass Cleaner